abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/tsptw.rst

     There isn't a real standard.
 Basically, you'll find two types of formats and their variants.
-We reference you to two webpages because their respective authors took great care to format all the instances in the same format.
+We reference you to two web pages because their respective authors took great care to format all the instances in the same format.

-    Manuel López-Ibáñez and Christian Blum have collected benchmark instances from different sources in the litterature.
+    Manuel López-Ibáñez and Christian Blum have collected benchmark instances from different sources in the literature.
 Their `Benchmark Instances for the TSPTW page <http://iridia.ulb.ac.be/~manuel/tsptw-instances>`_ contains more or less 300 instances.

-    Rodrigo Ferreira da Silva and Sebastián Urrutia also collected benchmark from different sources in the litterature.
+    Rodrigo Ferreira da Silva and Sebastián Urrutia also collected benchmark from different sources in the literature.
 Their `The TSPTW - Approaches & Additional Resources page <http://homepages.dcc.ufmg.br/~rfsilva/tsptw/>`_ contains more or less 100 instances.

-    Both pages provide best solutions and sum up the relevant litterature.
+    Both pages provide best solutions and sum up the relevant literature.

 The López-Ibáñez-Blum format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^